SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-install-workbench.md

 @use '@scion/workbench';
 ```

-Also, download the workbench icon font from <a href="https://github.com/SchweizerischeBundesbahnen/scion-workbench/raw/master/resources/scion-workbench-icons/fonts/fonts.zip">GitHub</a>, unzip the font files, and place the extracted files in the `/public/fonts` folder.
+Next, download the workbench icon font from <a href="https://github.com/SchweizerischeBundesbahnen/scion-workbench/raw/master/resources/scion-workbench-icons/fonts/fonts.zip">GitHub</a>.
+After downloading, unzip the font files and place the extracted files in the `/public/fonts` folder.

 > Deploying the application in a subdirectory requires the additional steps described [here][link-how-to-configure-icons-if-deploying-app-in-subdirectory].